 - IndieBio & New Crop Capital

 - Startups innovating across the meatless ecosystem

 Startups are disrupting the meat production value chain through the development of high-tech protein products, threatening established players like Tyson.

-While the environmental benefits to lab-grown meat are potentially huge, as of now meatless products are still significantly more expensive on a per-pound basis than the alternatives.
+While the environmental benefits to lab-grown meat are potentially huge, meatless products are still significantly more expensive on a per-pound basis than the alternatives.

 It’s not just meat substitutes disrupting the traditional food chain: meal replacement alternatives are also gaining momentum in the food space.

-But Soylent has expanded distribution steadily and is now available in some local stores, including at 7-11s in Los Angeles.
+But Soylent has expanded distribution steadily and is now available in some local stores.
+In late 2018, Soylent launched in the UK.